CalDriCon

-CalDriCon is an electrical digital signaling interface that for high definition liquid crystal displays (LCDs) for high-definition televisions and mobile handsets.
+CalDriCon is an electrical digital signaling interface for high definition liquid crystal displays (LCDs) for high-definition televisions and mobile handsets.
 It was originally developed by THine Electronics, Inc.

 Outline of CalDriCon

 CalDriCon is a clock separated point-to-point interface with a data rate up to 2.0 Gbit/s/lane.

 CalDriCon searches the best sampling point at the receiving devices and finds the best pre-emphasis level at the transmitting devices in order to adjust.

 The pre-emphasis at the transmitter enables to keep good quality of signal integrity.
 Because of this feature the set systems can use low-cost cables to achieve stable high-speed data transmission.

 Terminating both of the transmitting side and the receiving side enables to reduce bad reflection effects from multi-drop points.

 CalDriCon can reduce pin counts and cables for transmission of high-definition pixel data that resulted in lowering total costs and required space for internal interface systems.